Measuring a lab's reimbursement performance can target cash stranded in A/R.

 Is your cash stranded in the vastness of your lab’s accounts receivable (A/R)?
 Targeted revenue search and rescue efforts can improve your lab’s financial performance.
-Know where to send the search party—monitor key performance indicators (KPIs) Days in A/R and Aged A/R.
+Know where to send the search party—monitor key performance indicators (KPIs), Days in A/R, and Aged A/R.

 When performance is measured, performance improves.

-Where metrics measure data, KPIs relate and compare metrics to measure performance and track progress toward achieving a lab’s financial objectives.
+KPIs relate and compare metrics to measure performance and track progress toward achieving a lab’s financial objectives.
 Calculated on a regulated, recurring basis, often from month-to-month, KPIs compare and contrast current to historic values to identify underperforming areas, anomalies, and trends.
 Management can then investigate and determine what action should be taken to achieve performance targets.

 Defining performance - good, better, and BEST.

-Charting your lab’s revenue cycle course and direction, consider goal setting that recognizes multiple levels of performance—good, better, and best.
+When charting your lab’s revenue cycle course and direction, consider goal setting that recognizes multiple levels of performance—good, better, and best.
 In addition to meeting baseline targets, aim to exceed expectations with “stretch” goals that move the needle.
 Mining historic data to establish past norms, create growth goals that model your financial expectations.